-After a careful process of design development, the resulting built project is a type of roadside information stop located at the entrance to the town that through provision of basic amenity (shelter, seating, town orientation and ablutions), entices travelers off the highway and invites further exploration.
-The project combines this tourist focus with various community uses to create a new urban gateway into the town and a meaningful public space for visitors and locals alike.
+After a careful process of design development, the resulting built project is a type of roadside information stop located at the entrance to the town that through provision of basic amenity (shelter, seating, town orientation and ablutions), entices travellers off the highway and invites further exploration.
+The project combines this tourist focus with various community uses to create a new urban gateway into the town and a small, yet meaningful public space for visitors and locals alike.

 Using and referencing local building forms, scales, materials and details, the project aims to re-frame and resonate with the unique cultural and environmental context of the town and surrounding landscape.
 Inside the small triangular display room, is a full size print of a high resolution photograph by Andrew Wilson of an indigenous bark canoe held in the local museum.
 A TV screen plays a loop of the story of the canoe being made by a group of Aboriginal men.
 We also designed a pamphlet that explains the significance of the canoe and doubles as a town map that people can take with them as a memento of their visit.